Gabriela Rodríguez de Bukele: Involvement in politics

 Rodríguez has worked closely with her husband during his political career.
 Bukele described her in 2016 as his partner and said, "Whoever votes for me for a public office knows that she comes with the package.
 That is how we are, a team, since twelve years ago, when we first met".
-During Bukele's mayoralty of San Salvador with the Farabundo Martí National Liberation Front (FMLN) party (2015–2018), Rodríguez served ad honorem as the Municipal Secretary for Women.
+During Bukele's mayoralty of San Salvador with the Farabundo Martí National Liberation Front (FMLN) from 2015 to 2018, Rodríguez served ad honorem as the Municipal Secretary for Women.
 While in this role, she helped create the first Culture Secretariat of the Mayoralty of San Salvador, the San Salvador Ballet group and the Secretariat for Women.

 After being expelled from the FMLN on 10 October 2017, Bukele founded a new political party called Nuevas Ideas, and ran for the presidency of El Salvador as a candidate of the Grand Alliance for National Unity (GANA).
 With Nuevas Ideas, Rodríguez founded and became the director of the program Bienestar Social in 2018.
 After Bukele's victory at the 2019 Salvadoran presidential election, Rodríguez became involved in the selection of the Cabinet, mostly for the social, health and education portfolios.
 She was also responsible for the education bills proposed by the government.
 During and after the electoral campaign, Rodríguez refused to give interviews to the national media.
 Her government positions and those of Bukele's relatives, have been criticized by Salvadoran publications such as La Prensa Gráfica and El Faro, which have accused the president of nepotism.

 Personal life

 Rodríguez is a professional ballet dancer and part of the dance company Fundación Ballet of El Salvador.
 She began dating Bukele in 2004 and they married on 6 December 2014 in a private ceremony in El Boquerón, San Salvador.
 She announced her pregnancy days before Bukele won the presidential elections.
-Their child was born later in 2019.
+Their child, Layla, was born on 15 August 2019.
+The couple's second child, Aminah, was born on 8 November 2023.